BDubbya/nflgame/README.md

 pip install nflgame
 ```

-(You may need to use `pip2` if Python 3 is the default on your system.)

 If you can't get `pip` to work on Windows, then you can try downloading the
 Windows installer on nflgame's PyPI page.

-nflgame's core functionality can be used without any dependencies beyond the
+nflgame's core functionality depends on `requests` in addition to the
 Python standard library, but `nflgame.live` depends on `pytz` and the
-`nflgame-update-players` script depends on `httplib2` and `beautifulsoup4`.
+`nflgame-update-players` script depends on `beautifulsoup4`.
 All three dependencies are installed automatically if you install nflgame from
 PyPI with `pip`.

-nflgame does not yet work on Python 3, but it should work with Python 2.7.
+nflgame works on Python 2.7 & 3.2+.

 ### Updating the player database (e.g., rosters)